Skip to main content

 Digitalization

-Editorial system: Solution for newsrooms and content production
+Editorial system: Solution for content production

 Whether online, print, or television: Editorial systems support the complex workflows that need to be…